sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">Rate of API requests to list organisation members</p>

-Rate (QPS) of requests to list organisation members
+Rate (QPS) of API requests to list organisation members

 This panel has no related alerts.